4Home

 Usually Ormolu Clocks, Skeleton Clocks, Four Glass Clocks,

-PLEASE EMAIL kembery@kdclocks.co.uk IF YOU WOULD LIKE TO SKYPE US AND WE CAN SHOW YOU THE MANTEL CLOCK IN DETAIL AND GIVE MORE INFORMATION.
+PLEASE EMAIL kembery@kdclocks.co.uk IF YOU WOULD LIKE TO SKYPE, WHATSAPP OR FACETIME AND WE CAN SHOW YOU THE MANTEL CLOCK IN DETAIL AND GIVE MORE INFORMATION.

 (From abroad phone 0044 117 956 5281)